openvswitch/ovs/SECURITY.rst

     * Patch: If a patch or patches are available, and it is practical to include them in the email, put them at the end.
-Format them as described in CONTRIBUTING.md, that is, as output by "git format-patch".
+Format them as described in CONTRIBUTING.rst, that is, as output by "git format-patch".

       The patch subjects should include the version for which they are